 \subsection{Worse Past Information}

-We have assumed that the seller posits all \emph{past} actions of nature as ``sunk.''
-Since we assume that the choices of nature are observed, the seller who chooses a price at time $t$ does not consider the worst-case information structure at time $s <t$---that is, this information structure is assumed to be known.
-However, without this observability assumption, it becomes necessary to consider the worst-case over \emph{past} information as well.
+We have assumed that the seller treats all \emph{past} actions of Nature as ``sunk.''
+Since the seller knows Nature has already moved, a seller setting a price at time $t$ does not consider the worst-case information structure at any $s < t$—that is, these information structures are taken as known.
+However, if the seller at time $t$ were to consider the worst case over \emph{all} information arrival processes, these could include past information as well.

-Specifically, assume the following, and for simplicity\footnote{While there is no conceptual difficulty in considering the general time horizon case, doing so formally requires spelling out more technical details regarding the definition of equilibrium.} take $T=2$.
+Specifically, assume the following, and for simplicity\footnote{While there is no conceptual difficulty in considering the general time-horizon case, doing so formally requires additional technical details regarding the definition of equilibrium.} take $T=2$:

 \begin{itemize} \item At time 1, the timing protocol is exactly as in the main model.